Cart»

 DOZEN

-Bishop is the maiden name of the estate's matriarch.
+Bishop is the maiden name of the estate matriarch.
 The Bishops hail from Mount Gambier, whence Judith's mother was the first female mayor in Australian political history.
-From vines up to sixty years of age, grown to the Glaetzer estate's Ebenezer parcels, vinified and assembled into the final wine alongside batches of eighty year old vine fruit from respected growers.
-Vinified in 1½ to 2 ton open fermenters, hand plunged two to three times daily.
+From vines up to 120 years of age and averaging 60, grown to the Glaetzer estate's Ebenezer parcels, vinified and assembled into the final wine alongside batches of very old vine fruit from distinguished growers.
+Vinified in 1½ to 2 tonne open fermenters, hand plunged two to three times daily.
 Extended maceration achieves good tannin development which makes the wine soft and approachable.
-Selected batches are treated to barrel fermentation.
-Matured fourteen months in a combination of new and prior use French and American oak barriques.
-Alcohol 14.5%
+Selected batches are treated to barrel fermentation, followed by sixteen months in a high proportion of new French oak hogsheads.

 Deep garnet colour.
-Aromas of liquorice and mocha intermingle with leather and cassis.
-Opulent fruit flavours on the palate are beautifully balanced by firm, velvety tannins from ageing in French and American oak.
+Aromas of liquorice, violets and clove, mulberries and cassis.
+Opulent flavours on the palate, dark fruits and freshly cut plum are beautifully balanced by firm, velvety tannins from ageing in French and American oak.
 Refinement, elegance and solid structure, Bishop is rich voluptuous and mouth filling, with spicey fruit characters and a long elegant finish.

 Barossa